5 recommended OTC drugs

 How to find a pharmacy fast for oily skin

 Open the interactive map and grant location permission — you'll immediately see pharmacies sorted by distance, each with its opening hours and a one-tap route in Google Maps.
 If it's night or a weekend, switch on the 24/7 filter to keep only the on-call ones.
-For oily skin most of the listed remedies are over the counter, so you can walk in without a prescription, but check stock and prices first to avoid wasted trips.
+For oily skin most of the listed remedies are over the counter, so you can walk in without a prescription, but check stock and prices on the comparator page first to avoid wasted trips.

 If you have a preferred active ingredient (paracetamol, ibuprofen, etc.), search it in the comparator before you leave — you'll see which chain has it cheapest near you and whether it's in stock.
 For chronic prescriptions, save your favourite pharmacy in the app and turn on hours notifications — it saves unnecessary trips, especially when treatment for oily skin runs over weeks.